Stockholm & Paris February 15, 1995

 built-in query language or with the TableMaker, a facility for

 producing tables suitable for further processing.

-maintained jointly by the Unite de Genetique Moleculaire Bacterienne
+jointly by the Unite de Genetique Moleculaire Bacterienne at the Institut

-MycDB is available free of charge through the World Wide Web (at URL
+MycDB is available free of charge, via ftp or through the a World Wide

 New in release 3-6: